 A sustainable harvest plan must also demonstrate that the taking of plants provides a benefit for the conservation of the species of protected plant that is being taken under the licence.
 This benefit could come in the form of new knowledge being obtained about a species’ biology through its propagation and cultivation.
 This knowledge could then be applied to the species’ conservation in the wild.
 Other benefits could be gained by incorporating planting programs into a sustainable harvest plan to enhance the species’ abundance in the wild.

 Record keeping and labelling requirements

 Protected plant harvest record

-If you harvest protected plants under a licence or exemption, you must keep a protected plant harvest record (Excel, 113KB).
-The record must include the information stated in the Code of practice for the harvest and use of protected plants (PDF, 260KB) and be kept in a written or electronic record system.
+If you harvest protected plants under a licence or exemption, you must keep a protected plant harvest record .
+The record must include the information stated in the Code of practice for the harvest and use of protected plants under an authority and be kept in a written or electronic record system.

 Records are necessary to see specific details of the harvest for compliance purposes and to show the plant or plant part was lawfully harvested from the wild.

 If you undertake a harvest, you must attach a protected plant harvest label to a whole restricted plant or restricted plant part when the plant or plant part is harvested from the wild, under a protected plant licence or exemption.
 The label must be attached at the time of harvest to each whole plant, bundle of plant parts or container of plant parts.
 The protected plant harvest label must include the information stated in the Code of practice for the harvest and use of protected plants under an authority and must remain with the plant until a protected plant trade label is attached or the plant starts being used for personal use.
 The label identifies specific details of the lawful harvest of a plant or plant part from the wild, while ensuring the information is visible for trade purposes.